-Now, Dundee, although it is the sunniest place in Scotland. isn’t always shiny and colorful.
+Now, Dundee, although it is the sunniest place in Scotland, it isn’t always shiny and colorful.
 But think of all the cloudy days as an opportunity and seek things that look cool in it.
-Like the bridges, for example.
+The bridges, for example.

-One thing I learned, the more cloudy it gets during the day, the more chances you have to see some cool….
+One thing I learned, the cloudier it gets during the day, the more chances you have to see some cool….